 Soon after the building was found in 1968, it was identified by Ioannis Travlos as the Common Sanctuary of All Gods, the Pantheon, referred to by historian Pausanias among the buildings constructed by the Emperor Hadrian in Athens.
 The building is also believed to be the Panellenion, the meeting place of the deputies of the various city-states, also the work of Hadrian.

-During the 3rd century A.D. the northern side of the monument became part of the late Roman Fortification Wall.
-A fortifying tower and an elaborate marble gate were added to that wall during the era of the Byzantine Emperor Justinianus I (527-565 A.D.) and is visible in the neighboring plot.
-Part of this tower is preserved, 5 meters high in the western wall of the private building on the east.
-At the southern end of the same property one could see the remains of the post-Byzantine church of Panaghia Krystalliotissa (17th century) that is also preserved in the basement of a last-century building.
+During the 3rd c.
+AD the northern side of the monument became part of the late Roman Fortification Wall.
+A fortifying tower and an elaborate marble gate were added to that wall during the era of the Byzantine Emperor Justinianus I (527-565 AD) and is visible in the neighboring plot.
+Part of this tower is preserved, 5 m high in the western wall of the private building on the east.
+At the southern end of the same property one could see the remains of the post-Byzantine church of Panagia Krystalliotissa (17th c.) that is also preserved in the basement of a 19th c. building.